Medically reviewed by Drugs.com. Last updated on Aug 19, 2019.

 Nephrotoxicity: Withhold treatment if signs of renal impairment occur during treatment.

-IV or IM use: Reconstitute each vial containing 150 mg of colistin base activity with 2 mL of SWFI resulting in a concentration of 75 mg colistin base activity/mL; swirl gently to avoid frothing.
+IV use: Reconstitute each vial containing 150 mg of colistin base activity with 2 mL of SWFI resulting in a concentration of 75 mg colistin base activity/mL; swirl gently to avoid frothing.
 May further dilute in D5W or NS for IV infusion.

 Intrathecal/intraventricular use (off-label route): Reconstitute with preservative-free diluent (SWFI or NS) only; use promptly after preparation; discard unused portion of vial (Quinn 2005).